codebyvik/ReactFolio/README.md

 ### change details

-1. delete Project0,Project1,Project2 from src/assets/ . \
+➡ delete Project0,Project1,Project2 from src/assets/ . \
-2. place your image into assets folder \
+➡ place your image into assets folder \
-3. import the image into ProjectData.js \
+➡ import the image into ProjectData.js \
-4. change DisplayImage to your image \
+➡ change DisplayImage to your image \

 ```js
  DisplayImage: YourImportedPic,
 ```

-5.Change id , title , Description \
+➡ Change id , title , Description \
-6.import screenshots of projects and place inside screenshots array \
+➡ import screenshots of projects and place inside screenshots array \
 **NOTE**: dont change array into object \
-7.paste your github link and live url \
+➡ paste your github link and live url \

 ### Add more projects